mtlynch/mtlynch.io/content/posts/collect-debt/index.md

 ## Handling bad behavior with The Organized Professional Method

-In 2017, Patrick McKenzie wrote an article called, ["Identity Theft, Credit Reports, and You."](https://www.kalzumeus.com/2017/09/09/identity-theft-credit-reports/).
-It's ostensibly about disputing information on your credit report, but the article is much more generalizable than Patrick perhaps intended.
+In 2017, Patrick McKenzie wrote a blog post called ["Identity Theft, Credit Reports, and You."](https://www.kalzumeus.com/2017/09/09/identity-theft-credit-reports/).
+It's ostensibly about disputing information on your credit report, but the article is more generalizable than Patrick perhaps intended.
 It was an illuminating read for me in demonstrating how much power you can wield by thinking strategically about an organization's incentives.

 In Patrick's article, he explains that banks reward their customer service agents for getting customers off the phone as quickly as possible.
 They reward their compliance team for minimizing the bank's number of regulatory incidents per year.
 Therefore, Patrick taught his readers how to navigate from a bank's customer service department to their legal department.
 From there, the customer presents themselves as knowledgeable enough of their rights that the compliance team should rightly fear a regulatory incident.

 This strategy applies to businesses more generally.
-If a business mistreats you, usually someone at the organization has the power to correct it.
-The potential problem solver follows follows self-serving incentives, as anyone does.
+If a company mistreats you, usually someone at the organization has the power to correct it.
+The potential problem solver follows self-serving incentives, as anyone does.
 If you can identify those incentives and demonstrate an ability to affect them, then the person is likely to take your problem seriously.

-The biggest takeaway for me was Patrick's recommendations on the tone to mantain throughout the dispute:
+The biggest takeaway for me was Patrick's recommendations on the tone to maintain throughout the dispute:

 >...you want to communicate with the bank in a manner which suggests that you're an organized professional who is capable of escalating the matter if the bank does not handle it themselves.
 You do not yell [...]
 You do not bluster [...]
 You instead present as if you're collecting a paper trail.

-Patrick's recommendation resonated with me because I generally don't see the sense in yelling at people, but I also don't want to take shady business practices lying down.
+Patrick's recommendation resonated with me because I generally don't see value in yelling at people, but I also don't want to take shady business practices lying down.

 ## The dispute I needed to resolve